Shane-D-code/FinCoach-AI/README.md

-MHacks: Personal Finance & Lifestyle Dashboard
-MHacks is a modern, interactive web application designed to help users manage their personal finances, set and track goals, compare lifestyle expenses, and engage with a supportive community.
+FinCoach-AI: Personal Finance & Lifestyle Dashboard MHacks is a modern, interactive web application designed to help users manage their personal finances, set and track goals, compare lifestyle expenses, and engage with a supportive community.
 Built with React, Vite, and TypeScript, MHacks offers a seamless experience for budgeting, saving, investing, and making smarter lifestyle choices.

 Features